CP1401/Practicals/prac_02/README.md

 If you have a different answer, try and figure out why/how you arrived at different answers.
 Is there a meaningful way that you can explain your answer, perhaps a diagram that would help?

-Add the heading "Logic Exercise" to `questions.txt`.
+Add the heading "Logic Exercise" to `p2questions.txt`.
 Leave a blank line, then write your answer for the question.
 See how this works? :)

 # Python Coding - Input, Processing and Output